 WALK 8 - Dullingham to NewmarketWALK 9 - Dullingham to Fulbourn

 Dullingham station is isolated and not all trains call, so its best to start walks from here and finish at larger places with better services and facilities.

 Mighty Devils Dyke is the highlight, a monument of outstanding archaeological and botanical interest.
 Of early Anglo Saxon origin the Dyke (or Ditch) is one of a series of barriers built to control movement along the ancient Icknield Way corridor.
 (See also Walk 9.)
 Now the slopes of the Dyke help preserve many of the chalk loving plants and butterflies once common on the grassy downland that surrounded Newmarket.
-The 2 miles alongside the A1304 can be avoided by using buses 11/12 (every 30 mins Mon-Sat) from the July Racecourse, or by walking the adjoining exercise track in the afternoons when the horses are absent.
+The 2 miles alongside the A1304 can be avoided by using bus 12 (every 60 mins Mon-Sat) from the July Lodge stop near the racecourse, or by walking the adjoining exercise track in the afternoons when the horses are absent.
 The former White Horseat Stetchworth (now a private house) is by the influential architect Voysey (1857-1941).